 Dr Ian Sapiro

-- Position: Associate Professor of Music for Stage and Screen
+- Position: Associate Professor of Music for Stage and Screen.
+Director of Student Education

 - Areas of expertise: film music; Broadway musical theatre; adaptation from to and between stage and screen; orchestration and arrangement; film-score creation and production; archival film music

 I work principally in film music, musical theatre, adaptation, orchestration and the overlaps between them.
 I began my musical studies at Leeds in 1997 and have since gained an undergraduate degree, postgraduate qualifications in composition (MMus 2001, M.Phil 2005), and my PhD (2011), which investigated the role of the orchestrator in the contemporary British film industry.
 The thesis exposes the diverse nature of the role in the UK and challenges widely held assumptions about the linearity, compartmentalisation and global uniformity of film-score production processes.
 It also provides new definitions for 'orchestrating' and 'arranging', and presents a new non-linear conceptual model of the film-score production process, the first of its kind.

 I have been active as a professional conductor of amateur musical theatre productions for over 20 years, and have been musical director for over 50 musicals in that time.
 I am currently associated with Bingley Little Theatre, Ilkley Playhouse and Guiseley Theatrical Productions (formerly Guiseley AOS), Leeds, and spent fifteen years as musical director for Buttershaw St Paul's AODS, Bradford, and Bradford Youth Players (Act 2).